bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 AjaxDataSource
 --------------

-Bokeh server applications make it simple to update and stream data to data sources, but sometimes it is desirable to have similar functionality in standalone documents.
-The :class:`~bokeh.models.sources.AjaxDataSource` provides this capability.
+Updating and streaming data works very well with :ref:`Bokeh server applications<userguide_server>`.
+However, it is also possible to use a similar functionality in standalone documents.
+The :class:`~bokeh.models.sources.AjaxDataSource` provides this capability, without requiring a Bokeh server.

-The ``AjaxDataSource`` is configured with a URL to a REST endpoint and a polling interval.
-In the browser, the data source will request data from the endpoint at the specified interval and update the data locally.
-Existing data may either be replaced entirely or appended to (up to a configurable ``max_size``).
-The endpoint that is supplied should return a JSON dict that matches the standard ``ColumnDataSource`` format:
+To set up an ``AjaxDataSource``, you need to configure it with a URL to a REST endpoint and a polling interval.

+In the browser, the data source requests data from the endpoint at the specified interval.
+It then uses the data from the endpoint to update the data locally.
+Updating data locally can happen in two ways: either by replacing the existing local data entirely or by appending the new data to existing data (up to a configurable ``max_size``).

+The endpoint that you are using with your ``AjaxDataSource`` needs to return a JSON dict that matches the standard :ref:`ColumnDataSource format <userguide_data_cds>`:

 .. code-block:: python